MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 8. You can also use **Manage providers** to edit or delete the Workday configuration.

-9. Admins can also trigger full sync for catalog from “Full Sync” toggle in the catalog row.
+9. Admins can also trigger full sync for catalog from "Full Sync" toggle in the catalog row.

 ## Enable SSO for Workday